Arch Linux - Installation

 Select the mirrors

-Packages to be installed must be downloaded from mirror servers, which are defined in /etc/pacman.d/mirrorlist.
-Edit the file to assign the desired priority (the higher a mirror is placed in the file, the more priority it is given when downloading a package).
+Packages to install are downloaded from mirror servers defined in /etc/pacman.d/mirrorlist.
+Edit the file to assign the desired priority (the higher a mirror is placed in the file, the higher its priority when downloading a package).
 This file will be copied to the new system.

 Install initial packages